 New Beginnings, a 501(c)(3) not for profit, was founded in June 2007 by concerned community leaders who saw far too few services available in Central Florida for those losing their jobs and homes.

 Today, New Beginnings of Central Florida offers social service offices in Kissimmee, Clermont and Winter Garden.

 - We have a residential program for those who qualify, offering 6 beds in our men’s house and 5 beds in our women’s house.

 - We offer vouchers at our thrift stores to people in need, and our stores also create on-the-job training for clients in our program.

 - We offer practical life skills classes on things like budgeting, interview skills, cooking-on-a-budget, and computer literacy.
 Clients take career aptitude tests and learn how to write a resume.

 - We help people apply for aid including identification cards and other tools to battle poverty like Food Stamps, Medicaid or TANF (Temporary Assistance for Needy Families).

-- We will offer social services to residents of Clermont’s newest 96-unit community, Woodwinds.
+- We offer social services to residents of Clermont’s newest 96-unit community, Woodwinds.
 We help fight poverty for working people.

 - GED certification is required of every graduate who needs it.

 - Each resident in our program is matched with a volunteer mentor and a volunteer financial advisor.